EvaristeleDuellist/Darko-s-Box/Utils/R Codes/README.md

 # R-Codes

-This repository contains several R routines, functionas and codes useful for daily work
+This folder holds several R routines, functionas and codes useful for daily work